 The IMAGinE (Intelligent Maneuver Automation – cooperative hazard avoidance in realtime) project is developing innovative driving assistance systems for cooperative driving.
-Cooperative driving refers to road traffic behaviour in which road users cooperatively plan and execute driving manoeuvres.
+Cooperative driving refers to road traffic behaviour in which road users cooperatively plan and execute driving maneuvers.
 Individual driving behaviour is coordinated with other road users and the overall traffic situation based on automatic information exchange between vehicles and infrastructure.
 Critical situations can be avoided or mitigated, thereby making driving safer and more efficient.

 Communication technologies enable vehicles to exchange information with other vehicles about objects detected by on-board sensors in real time, thus providing the technological basis for collective environmental perception.
 Intuitive human-machine interaction concepts ensure high user acceptance of these technologies.
-IMAGinE employs advanced simulation systems to analyse to what extent cooperative driving manoeuvres increase traffic efficiency.
+IMAGinE employs advanced simulation systems to analyse to what extent cooperative driving maneuvers increase traffic efficiency.

 The IMAGinE project consortium consists of twelve German partners and brings together leading companies from the automotive industry, small- and medium-sized businesses focusing on simulation, an academic institution, and a public road management company.
 IMAGinE is funded by Germany’s Federal Ministry for Economic Affairs and Energy.

 Creating Opportunities Through Cooperation in Road Traffic

 Road users are increasingly supported by technical assistant systems that provide them with safety-related recommendations or even directly execute such actions.
 However, these recommendations and actions are neither communicated nor coordinated with other vehicles.

 Moving from Individual to Cooperative Reaction